 Eileen Eichhorn Certified Senior Member of NAJA recently attended the 52nd ACE© IT Mid-Year Conference of The National Association of Jewelry Appraisers in Dallas, Texas August 3-6, 2019.

 The Association, consisting of national and international members, is dedicated to the maintenance of professional standards, professional ethics and education in the field of jewelry appraising.
 All members must adhere to the professional Code of Ethics of the association and all appraisal assignments must be performed under the constraints of this Code and USPAP: Uniform Standards of Professional Appraisal Practice.

-Eileen Eichhorn, a Graduate Gemologist, has been appraising jewelry for well over 40 years.
+Eileen Eichhorn, a Graduate Gemologist, has been appraising gems and jewelry for well over 40 years.
 She performs a variety of appraisals for individuals, the banking industry, attorneys and others.
-These assignments include but are not limited to insurance replacement, fair market value, donation, divorce, bankruptcy, collateral, comparison, verification, casualty loss, and qualitative reports.
+These assignments include but are not limited to insurance replacement, fair market value, donation, divorce, bankruptcy, collateral, comparison, casualty loss, and qualitative reports.